mainguyen0112/fleetcontrol/README.md

 make run
 ```

-The CLI, Agent, and GitOps integration are still under development.
+The CLI, Agent, Swagger UI, and GitOps integration are still under development.

 ---